 As you can see Fragonard’s perfumes are sold in tin (Ti) bottles.
 This was due to the lack of glass after the Second World War.
 Tin turned to be a nice discovery because tin protects perfumes from light, heat and humidity much better than glass.

 Fragonard Perfume Museum was a beautiful discovery.
-The visit was very interesting and beautiful as well as its location.
+The visit was very interesting and its location is very beautiful.
 If you are interested in the world of scents, this is the museum for you.

 Nouveau Musée du Parfum Fragonard